aallgeier/fraud-detection/README.md

 -Standardize data (mean 0 variance 1)<br>
 -Perform PCA with scikit-learn<br>

-## 2. Resampling of training data with SMOTE (numerical data)
+## 2. Resampling of training data with SMOTE for numerical data
 The givien data is skewed towards transactions which are not fradulent, we will use SMOTE to sinthesize more fradulent transation data points to have a 1:1 ratio of the classes. <br>

-## 3. kNN, NBayes, Linear Regression
+## 3. Supervised learning
-Code provided

-## 4. SVM, Neural Networks (FFN, CNN), Random Forest, XG Boost
+Applied kNN, NBayes, Linear Regression, SVM, Neural Networks (FFN, CNN), Random Forest, and XG Boost to predict fraudulant transactions.